s4nc0ll1/ceic-trade-explorer/README.md

 # CEIC-PiT
-Dashboard to check PiT data of CEIC using PyCeic
+Dashboard to check Commerce data of CEIC using PyCeic